pingpongboss/git-multi-pr/README.md

 If you notice extra metadata like `GIT_MULTI_BRANCH=` and `PR=` in the commit message, don't remove or edit those! `git-multi-pr` uses that metadata for bookkeeping.

-### Start a change which depends on another change
+### Start another change on the same feature branch

-Just create a new commit!
-You'll only need vanilla git commands here.
+This second change will eventually be exported as a separate PR.

+Make sure you've checked out the right feature branch.
+Then just create a new commit!

 ```
+$ git-multi-pr new-feature [feature-name]
 $ vim file.java
 $ git commit -a
 ```